sagemath/trac_to_gh/Issue 6882.md

 # Issue 6882: bug in conversion of "i" from Maxima to Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6882

 Original creator: was